circle

 1.30 - 3pm

 A 90 minute walk exploring the hidden pathways of York.
-Discover the delights of Mad Alice Lane, Coffee Yard and Three Cranes Lane among many other alleyways, snickets and ginnels that lie behind the beter known sites of York.
+Discover the delights of Mad Alice Lane, Coffee Yard and Three Cranes Lane among many other alleyways, snickets and ginnels that lie behind the better known sites of York.

 Modern Board Games - 2